 As the weather warms up in November, crabbing season begins.

-Blue Swimmer Crabs are native to Mandurah, and the area is renowned for excellent crabbing.
-By January the Peel-Harvey Estuary is swimming with full size crabs ready to be caught for your seafood dinner.
+Blue swimmer crabs are native to Mandurah, and the area is renowned for excellent crabbing.
+By January the Peel Inlet-Harvey Estuary is swimming with full size crabs ready to be caught for your seafood dinner.

 The Mandurah and the Peel Region is an anytime destination, and this includes bad weather days when you just want to stay inside!
 While it can be comfortable to stay under the covers, don’t think that there isn’t anything to do outdoors!